YDK-Solutions/ydk/sdk/cpp/core/docsgen/getting_started.rst

 ----------------------
 System Requirements
 ~~~~~~~~~~~~~~~~~~~
-**Note:** libssh 0.8.0 and later `does not support <http://api.libssh.org/master/libssh_tutor_threads.html>`_ separate threading library which is required for YDK.
-Please use libssh versions older than 0.8.0.
+**Note:** libssh 0.8.0 and later `does not support <http://api.libssh.org/master/libssh_tutor_threads.html>`_ separate threading library, which is required for YDK.
+Please use libssh versions 0.7.x.

 **Linux**